 The murals were Rothko’s first public commission.
 They were intended to hang in a swanky Four Season restaurant.
 Unhappy with the proposed setting, Rothko reneged on the deal, returned the commission, and reclaimed his paintings.

 Rothko insisted on a permanent, exclusive room for the murals.
-They’re displayed as Rothko intended -- in a dimly lit space where you can absorb their meditative character.
+They’re displayed as Rothko intended — in a dimly lit space where you can absorb their meditative character.

 The Tate Modern also offers a stunning free view, so you can skip expensive tourist traps like the London Eye.
 There’s a viewing platform on the top floor of the Blavatnik Building.
 Just ride the elevator to the 10th floor.

-Address: Bankside, London SE1 9TG
+- Address: Bankside, London SE1 9TG

-Hours: Sunday to Thursday 10:00 am to 6:00 pm, Friday to Saturday 10:00 am to 10:00 pm
+- Hours: Sunday to Thursday 10:00 am to 6:00 pm, Friday to Saturday 10:00 am to 10:00 pm

 In the artsy Bloomsbury area, you’ll find one of the world’s foremost museums, the British Museum.
 Opened in 1753, it’s a universal museum and an unmissable site in London.